-Hibbert, Mowbray, and Turnbull (2001) describe a model using modern financial technology that generates values for the term structure of interest rates (both real and nominal interest rates), inflation, equity returns, and dividend payouts.
-They use a two-factor model for both interest rates and inflation, a regime-switching model for equities, and a one-factor autoregressive dividend yield model.
+Hibbert, Mowbray, and Turnbull [24] describe a model using modern financial technology that generates values for the term structure of interest rates (both real and nominal interest rates), inflation, equity returns, and dividend payouts.
+They use a two-factor model for both interest rates and inflation, a regimeswitching model for equities, and a one-factor autoregressive dividend yield model.
 The paper discusses issues related to parameter selection and also illustrates a simulation under alternate parameters, comparing results with the Wilkie model.
 Dynamic financial analysis (DFA) has become the label under which these financial models are combined with an insurer's operations when performing a variety of applications including pricing, reserve adequacy, and cash flow testing.
-D'Arcy, Gorvett, et. al. (1997, 1998) walks through the development of a public-access DFA model and illustrates the use of the model in a case study.
+D'Arcy et al. [15, 16] walk through the development of a public-access DFA model and illustrate the use of the model in a case study.